xataio/pgstream/README.md

 This will create the `pgstream` schema in the configured Postgres database, along with the tables/functions/triggers required to keep track of the schema changes.
 See [Tracking schema changes](#tracking-schema-changes) section for more details.
 It will also create a replication slot for the configured database which will be used by the pgstream service.

 ```
-./pgstream init --pgurl Postgres://pgstream:pgstream@localhost?sslmode=disable
+pgstream init --pgurl Postgres://pgstream:pgstream@localhost?sslmode=disable
 ```

 If there are any issues or if you want to clean up the pgstream setup, you can run the following.

 ```
-./pgstream tear-down --pgurl Postgres://pgstream:pgstream@localhost?sslmode=disable
+pgstream tear-down --pgurl Postgres://pgstream:pgstream@localhost?sslmode=disable
 ```

 This command will clean up all pgstream state.

-#### Start pgstream
+#### Run pgstream

-Start will require the configuration to be provided, either via environment variables, config file or a combination of both.
+Run will require the configuration to be provided, either via environment variables, config file or a combination of both.
 There are some sample configuration files provided in the repo that can be used as guidelines.

-Example running pgstream with Postgres -> Opensearch:
+Example running pgstream with Postgres -> OpenSearch:
 ```
-./pgstream start -c pg2os.env --log-level trace
+pgstream run -c pg2os.env --log-level trace
 ```

-Example running pgstream with Postgres -> Kafka, and in a separate terminal, Kafka->Opensearch:
+Example running pgstream with Postgres -> Kafka, and in a separate terminal, Kafka->OpenSearch:
 ```
 ./pgstream start -c pg2kafka.env --log-level trace
 ./pgstream start -c kafka2os.env --log-level trace